Nursing (NURS)

 NURS 400 Foundations of Oncology Nursing (3 credits)

-This course will focus on the role of the professional nurse as a partner in the delivery of specialized acute and chronic care services to adult oncology patients including patient education and evidence-based nursing interventions.
-Based on knowledge of carcinogenesis, cancer epidemiology, principles of treatment & potential complications, students will use foundational concepts to explore health care experiences that facilitate synthesis of nursing knowledge and transition into professional oncology nursing practice.
+In this course, students focus on the role of the professional nurse as a partner in the delivery of specialized acute and chronic care services to adult oncology patients including evidence-based nursing interventions.
+Students use foundational knowledge of carcinogenesis, cancer epidemiology, principles of treatment & potential complications to explore health care experiences that facilitate synthesis of nursing knowledge and transition into professional oncology nursing practice.
+Students participate in supervised clinical preceptorship experiences with oncology patients.
 PLV & NYC: Fall, Spring, Summer

 Prerequisites: This course does not have a prerequisite.